rudah-amaral/wfc/README.md

 projects ideas to practice with those technologies, and something that relied on a lot of differente states and was very visual seemed like a tight fit with React, thus this project came to be.

+## Acknowledgments

+All tilesets used in this website were made by kind people who granted me permission to use them.
+Without them I&apos;d have to make all used tilesets by myself and they wouldn&apos;t be half as good.
+Thanks y&apos;all!

+- Maxim Gumin: Made the Castle, Circuit, Rooms and Knots tilesets.
+- Mario Klingemann: Made the Circles tileset.